rordonez/revolut/README.md

 curl -H "Content-Type : application/json" -X PUT http://localhost:8080/transactions/<transactionId>
 ----

 If the <transactionId> is not found, the application will return an error message.
+Another error is thrown if we try to process a transaction twice.

 TransferService is a collaborator  within TransactionsController to make the transfers.
 Constructor injection has been used since it is a mandatory dependency.